The contents of your wallet or purse can be very telling:

 Jay’s work spans multiple genres of the natural world, from underwater to aerial, wildlife, star-filled night scapes, and conservation photography.
 When not shooting projects or at the helm of the award-winning Dive Ninja Expeditions, he spends his time teaching photography and conservation workshops.

-The Story Behind The Shot
+The Story Behind the Shot

 In this photographic, you can see the silhouette of Gaia, a Great Hammerhead shark.
 And while you might think this is any shark Jay happened across in the wild, Gaia is kind of a celebrity.
 She’s been migrating annually through Bimini for well over 10 years and has been studied extensively by Bimini Shark Lab, a local non-profit working to protect sharks both locally and globally through research and education.
 Of course, it helps that Gaia is easily recognizable.
 She’s huge at about 4 meters (13 feet).
 Everyone is hopeful that the fact she keeps returning to Bimini year after year means global shark conservation efforts are working.

-Every year, Jay Clue takes a small group of divers to Bimini in order to expose them to expose them to the need for increased shark conservation, teach them about current initiatives, and, of course, get in the water with a variety of sharks, from pups to adults.
+Every year, Jay Clue takes a small group of divers to Bimini in order to expose them to the need for increased shark conservation, teach them about current initiatives, and, of course, get in the water with a variety of sharks, from pups to adults.
 This photograph was taken on one such trip.

 Jay adds, “Hammerheads were the first spark of my curiosity into the ocean when I was just a kid.
 I remember flipping through this beat up, old kids magazine in our school library and turning a page to see this photo of a hammerhead and instantly being drawn in.
 I can trace back everything I do in the ocean today to that one ignition point.
 Because of this, Great Hammerheads are one of my favorite species on our planet.
-And Gaia, to me, is that familiar face—a reminder of that curious kid in the library, where I’ve come from, and what I can accomplish if I work hard.”
+And Gaia, to me, is that familiar face – a reminder of that curious kid in the library, where I’ve come from, and what I can accomplish if I work hard.”

 Why Hammerheads Need Our Help